arielgee/Sage-Like/.misc/tasks.md

 	* Maybe need to use feed items Read/Unread state (alterative option?)
 	> (1) rssTreeView.openTreeFeed(): "lastVisited: slUtil.getCurrentLocaleDate().getTime()"
 	> (2) xxxFeed.getFeedData(): "feedData.lastUpdated = this._getFeedLastUpdate(this._xxx"
+* MDN - DataTransfer.effectAllowed: Following is not correct 'Assigning a value to effectAllowed in events other than dragstart has no effect'
+	* make a POC and post in somewhere. must me a sidebar webextension!
 >`¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯ ¯\_(ツ)_/¯`

 ### Unresolved